skpr/image-nginx/docs/error_pages.md

 Error Pages
 ===========

+These pages are static pages which are returned with a non 200 event occurs.

+The pages include:

+* Overview of the error
-These images display static error pages that include the request ID for debugging.
+* The request ID for tracing
+* Dark mode (because Rikki is awesome)

-You can customize these error pages to align with your site's design.
+These pages are overridable during build time and can be customized to align with your site's design.

 ## Configuration Files